 As a trusted partner we applaud Microsoft for increasing the value of their out-of-the-box offering for Teams templates, and plan to add value to it by offering various enhancements and integrations.
 These will include things like:

-• Allowing admins to offer specific and relevant templates to users based on their role, purpose or division
+Allowing admins to offer specific and relevant templates to users based on their role, purpose or division

-• Making templates a criteria in which policies, metadata and controls are applied by Cloud Governance during the auto-import process
+Making templates a criteria in which policies, metadata and controls are applied by Cloud Governance during the auto-import process

-• Allowing self-service capabilities for departmental users to request that one of their existing Teams be captured as a template and made available to appropriate users (thus cutting down on admin strain)
+Allowing self-service capabilities for departmental users to request that one of their existing Teams be captured as a template and made available to appropriate users (thus cutting down on admin strain)

 These are just a few of the ways we plan to continue working side-by-side with Microsoft to offer the most comprehensive Microsoft Teams governance tools out there.
 Have any questions?
 Feel free to leave suggestions in the comments below!

-John Peluso is AvePoint’s Chief Product Officer.
-In this role, he aligns product strategy with business strategy, leading the conception and design of software solutions with a focus on product market-fit and optimal customer value.
-Prior to this role, John has held several leadership roles over his 10+ year tenure at AvePoint, including SVP of Product Strategy, Director of Education, and Chief Technology Officer, Public Sector.
-Before coming to AvePoint, John held a variety of technology and business roles at New Horizons Northeast and New Horizons of Central and Northern NJ.
-He earned his undergraduate degree from The New School.
+John Peluso is AvePoint’s Chief Technology Officer.
+In this role, he aligns the Company’s technology and product roadmaps to grow AvePoint’s market share, and accelerate the ideation, development, and launch of innovative software products tailored to anticipate customer needs.
+Prior to this role, John held multiple leadership roles over his 13-year tenure at AvePoint, including Chief Product Officer, SVP of Product Strategy, Director of Education, and Chief Technology Officer, Public Sector.